joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 `"start": "./node_modules/.bin/concurrently \"cd client && npm start\" \"cd server && npm run watch\" \"mongod\""`

-> If you are using Mongo DB for more than 1 project, it probably makes less sense to do the previous step, and instead, just maintain an extra (permanent) terminal window to run the Mongo server from.

 Now when we run `npm start` in our base directory, we'll kick off 3 processes: the client and server apps, and Mongo.

+> Alternatively, you may prefer just to maintain an extra (permanent) terminal window to run the Mongo server from, without adding the `mongod` command to our `npm start`, as it adds a bit of startup time.

 Let's now install the Node.js mongodb driver.
 In `server/`: